Skip to content

 Markets don't move in straight linesβ€”they move in repeating patterns called cycles.
 A typical cycle has 5 phases:

-1. Accumulation: Smart money quietly buying after a decline (TD signal)
+1. Accumulation: Quiet buying after a decline (TD event)

-2. Markup: Prices start climbing as more buyers join (IGN signal)
+2. Markup: Prices start climbing as more buyers join (IGN event)

-3. Distribution: Smart money starts selling near the top (WRN signal)
+3. Distribution: Selling begins near the top (WRN event)

-4. Climax: The peak before reversal (CAP signal)
+4. Climax: The peak before reversal (CAP event)

-5. Decline: Prices fall as sellers dominate (BDN signal)
+5. Decline: Prices fall as sellers dominate (BDN event)

 🎯 Core Functionality Beginner Friendly

-Pentarch displays signal labels when four-layer detection conditions align at bar close.
+Pentarch displays event labels when four-layer detection conditions align at bar close.
 Five event types appear as colored labels on the chart:

 • TD (Touchdown) - Label below candle